TanGentleman/KeyMaster/docs/classes/docs_key_collector.md

 Function to start the key listener.
 The listener will only stop when stop_listener_condition returns True.
 ## Function: `is_loggable`
-Checks the validity of a list of keystrokes and a string.
+Not client facing (This function might need revisiting) Checks the validity of a list of keystrokes and a string.
 If valid, it can be logged in a Log object.
 By default, this function checks the internal keystrokes and input_string attributes.
 ### Parameters: